 This 80-acre project focuses on demonstration of products and technology while collaborating with equipment partners and suppliers of innovative tools.
 Through this project, Yara is helping farmers make leading-edge decisions on their farm through insights learned from precision agriculture and other advancements in today’s farming practice.

 Yara’s goal with the research being conducted at Discovery Farm is to showcase new and traditional practices to their retail partners and their farmers that could make a difference in how, when and what nutrition is applied as they work toward keeping operations simple and farms profitable.

-In addition to field scale trials, the research underway also involves a small-plot component, where Yara will trial new granular fertilizers, fertilizer coatings, and foliar nutrition products along with crop nutrition strategies on key western Canadian crops.
+In addition to the field scale trials, the research underway also involves a small-plot component, where Yara is trialing new granular fertilizers, fertilizer coatings and foliar nutrition products along with crop nutrition strategies on key western Canadian crops.

 Minimizing loss of nitrogen is a key investigation of the KOCH Agronomic Services Fall Fertilization Project.
 With the SUPERU ANVOL Premium Fertilizer in urea form that is broadcast and stabilized in the fall, this project uncovers the parallels of deep banding it in the spring.
 Additionally, this project compares spraying UAN with untreated UAN in an effort to stabilize at least 75% of the UAN.
 Through this project, it is anticipated that more ground can be covered in a more efficient manner while projecting against nitrogen loss in the atmosphere.